Low-molecular-weight heparin: Generics and biosimilars

-When the commercial patent of a LMWH expires, a generic or biosimilar LMWH can then be marketed.
-The first 'generic' LMWH was approved by the Food and Drug Administration in July 2010.
-The FDA has used 5 analytical and pharmacological criteria to establish the authenticity of a generic LMWH, without requiring clinical studies in patients.
+When the commercial patent of LMWH expires, a generic or biosimilar LMWH can be marketed.
+The Food and Drug Administration approved the first "generic" LMWH in July 2010.
+The FDA has used five analytical and pharmacological criteria to establish the authenticity of a generic LMWH without requiring clinical studies in patients.

 From a regulatory viewpoint, the FDA considers LMWHs (as well as insulin, glucagon and somatropin) as "generic" drugs, even though they may be sourced from biological material.
-The European Medicines Agency considers LMWHs as biologicals so their regulatory approval - as biosimilars - is approached differently compared to the FDA.
+The European Medicines Agency considers LMWH biologicals, so their regulatory approval – as biosimilars – is approached differently than the FDA's.